Lumi-supercomputer/Getting_Started_with_AI_workshop/README.md

 This repository contains Jupyter notebooks, jobscripts, and other files related to the examples and hands-on exercises presented with each lecture in the workshop.

+> [!NOTE]
+> This repository is being updated for the workshops, but is not meant to be always kept up to date.
+> For a general and more up-to-date reference the [LUMI AI Guide](https://github.com/Lumi-supercomputer/LUMI-AI-Guide) is more suitable.

 ## Structure of this repository

 All files related to each lecture are placed in a subfolder created for that lecture.
 Each such subfolder contains an `README.md` file that list the examples and exercises for that lecture.